 Use the checklist we have prepared to guide you while drafting your Advance Directives.

 Changing your Advance Directives

-You are allowed to change your advance directives at any time.
+You are allowed to change your Advance Directives at any time.
 If you wish to make changes, you should create a new form and destroy old copies.
-Distribute all copies to the relevant people, just as you had done with the old copies.
+Distribute all new copies to the relevant people, just as you had done with the old copies.
 This ensures that your new directives are updated in your medical file.
-There are some instances where you need to change your advance directives:
+There are some instances where you need to change your Advance Directives:

 - A new diagnosis

 - Change of marital status

 - After a period to time, say every ten years

 - Always carry a small card in your wallet that shows you have a Living Will or Advance Directives to carry with you all the time.
 The card should contain the name and contacts of your designated medical proxy

 - All Advance Directives, including POLSTS, can be revoked, updated, or modified at any time.
 The only requirement here is that the author needs to be mentally competent to do so

 - Different states have different regulations regarding Advance Directives.
 Most online forms will vary by state, so pick the appropriate one.
 It may be a good idea to consult an attorney if unsure about anything